 The ‘greatest manager England never had’ insisted on being called Mr Clough, but became known as Old Big ’Ead.
 “I wouldn’t say I was the best in the business,” he famously deadpanned.
 “But I was in the top one.”

-Some people dislike Schumacher because he’s ruthless to the point of breaking the rules; some people because he ‘looks arrogant’.
-However, most people dislike him because he was the best and he knew it.
+Some people disliked Schumacher during his record-breaking run on the track because he was ruthless to the point of breaking the rules; some people because he ‘looked arrogant’.
+However, most people disliked him because he was the best and he knew it.

 If there’s one thing football fans don’t like, it’s players getting above their station.
 When that station is being arguably the best player in the world, it’s hard to clamber much higher.
 But Ronaldo has certainly given it a go.
 When he’s not scoring a gazillion goals, he’s slapping the turf, screaming at refs or prancing around in Armani pants.
 It’s a stark contrast to La Liga rival and Mr Modesty, Leo Messi — but be honest, whose house would you rather visit?

 Not only was the Great Bambino a giant at the plate, but he believed he was a global statesman, too.
 Ruth was convinced that his 1934 visit to Japan had sealed the friendship between the Japanese and the Americans enough to forestall war.
 When they attacked Pearl Harbour seven years later, he took it as a personal betrayal.
 “To hell with Babe Ruth!” even became a Japanese battle cry.

 Did the tennis tantrum-thrower like losing?
 You cannot be serious.
 He hated losing.
 A lot.
 It’s what made him a champion, but also whiny, petulant and his own worst enemy.
 At least Super Brat had the awareness to admit: “I am an incredibly arrogant, obnoxious jerk and require more attention than a three-year-old child.”